 1- Medical Surgical Nursing Department, College of Science and Technology, Sembilanbelas November University, Kolaka, Indonesia.

-3- Nursing Department, Faculty of Medical, Halu Oleo of University, Kendari, Indonesia.
+3- Department of Nursing, Faculty of Medical, Haluoleo University, Kendari, Indonesia.

-4- Medical Department, Faculty of Medical, Halu Oleo of University, Kendari, Indonesia. , arimaswati.uho@gmail.com
+4- Department of Medical, Faculty of Medical, Haluoleo University, Kendari, Indonesia. , arimaswati.uho@gmail.com

-5- Epidemiology Department, Faculty of Medical, Halu Oleo of University, Kendari, Indonesia.
+5- Department of Epidemiology, Faculty of Medical, Haluoleo University, Kendari, Indonesia.

-Background.
-Dysphagia is a common complication in patients with stroke.
-The research on acupuncture treatment of dysphagia has increased, but the results are not consistent.
-In this review we intend to answer “what is the potential of acupuncture in treating dysphagia in stroke patients and which acupuncture points are the most promising for treating dysphagia?”
+Background: Dysphagia is a common complication in patients with stroke.
+Although the research on acupuncture treatment of dysphagia has stepped up, the results are still inconsistent.
+In this review, we intend to answer the potential of acupuncture in treating dysphagia in stroke patients and which acupuncture points are the most promising for treating dysphagia.

-Methods.
-This systematic review followed the Preferred Reporting Items for Systematic Reviews and Meta-Analysis (PRISMA) 2020 guidelines.
-A comprehensive literature search was performed in 4 databases [PubMed, Sciencedirect, Cochrane, and Willey online library] to screen eligible randomized controlled studies that evaluated the effect of acupuncture in post-stroke dysphagia.
-The search time limit is from 2010 to 2022.
-Study quality was assessed using the Critical Appraisal Skills Program (CASP) and the risk of bias was assessed by the RoB2 tool.
+Methods: We used PRISMA (the preferred reporting items for systematic reviews and meta-analysis) 2020 guidelines in conducting this review.
+A literature search was performed in four databases (PubMed, ScienceDirect, Cochrane, and Willey online library) to find eligible randomized controlled studies that assessed the effect of acupuncture in post-stroke dysphagia.
+The search time is from 2010 to 2022.
+Study quality was assessed using the critical appraisal skills program (CASP), and the risk of bias was evaluated by the RoB software, version 2 (risk-of-bias tool).
 The data were analyzed thematically.

-Results.
-A systematic electronic search identified 1,409 publications through forward and backward searching of relevant papers.
-A full-text screening was conducted on 777 articles.
-A total of 681 articles failed to meet eligibility criteria at the full-text screening stage, and only 6 articles were finally eligible for further analysis.
-The results showed that compared with rehabilitation, acupuncture had a significant effect on improving dysphagia on post-stroke patients.
-GallBladder (GB 20) is the place most often used as an acupoint.
+Results: A systematic electronic search identified 1409 publications through forward and backward searching of relevant papers.
+The full-text screening was conducted on 777 articles.
+A total of 681 articles failed to meet eligibility criteria at this stage, and only 6 articles were finally eligible for further analysis.
+The results showed that compared with rehabilitation, acupuncture significantly improved dysphagia in post-stroke patients.
+Gallbladder (GB) 20 is often used as an acupoint.
 In addition, the frequency and duration of treatment also contributed to a more significant increase in dysphagia improvement.

 Type of Study: